Error Analysis of Lagrange Interpolation on Tetrahedrons: Introduction

-For the case of triangles, shape-regularity is equivalent to the \textit{minimum angle condition} \cite{Zlamal}.
+Thus, one might consider that the ratio $\alpha/\beta$ should not be too large, or $K$ should not be too ``flat.''
+This consideration is expressed as the \textit{minimum angle condition} \cite{Zlamal}, which is equivalent to the shape-regularity condition for triangles.

 It is known that shape-regularity is not an optimal condition on the geometry of triangles.
-If the maximum angle of a triangle is less than a fixed constant $\theta_1 < \pi$, then the estimation \eqref{eq:standard-est} holds with a constant $C = C(\theta_1)$.
-This condition is known as the \textit{maximum angle condition} \cite{BabuskaAziz, Jamet}.
+If the maximum angle of a triangle is less than a fixed constant $\theta_1 < \pi$, then the estimation \eqref{eq:standard-est} holds after replacing $C \sigma^m$ with a constant $C_2 = C_2(\theta_1,p,k,m)$.
+This condition is known as the \textit{maximum angle condition} \cite{BabuskaAziz}, \cite{Jamet}.

-The present authors recently reported an error estimation in terms of the circumradius of a triangle \cite{KobayashiTsuchiya1, KobayashiTsuchiya3, KobayashiTsuchiya4}.
+For the case $d=2$, the present authors recently reported an error estimation in terms of the circumradius of a triangle \cite{KobayashiTsuchiya1}, \cite{KobayashiTsuchiya3}, \cite{KobayashiTsuchiya4}.
 Let $R_K$ be the circumradius of a triangle $K$. \begin{theorem}[Circumradius estimates] Let $K$ be an arbitrary triangle.
-Let $1 \le p \le \infty$, and $k$, $m$ be integers such that $k \ge 1$ and $0 \le m \le k$.
 Then, for the $k$th-order Lagrange interpolation $\I_K^k$ on $K$, the estimation